Soft Summer Celebrities: Red Carpet Looks, Makeup, and More

 Inclusive But Not-So-Sustainable?

 The concept behind BloomChic is truly revolutionary in terms of female empowerment.
-In an industry, which pushes a certain body shape, the brand breaks all the stereotypes around the female body, making women feel empowered with mid- and plus- apparel.
+In an industry, which pushes a certain body shape, the brand breaks all the stereotypes around the female body, making women feel empowered with mid- and plus-sized apparel.

 Does all this sound too good to be true?
 Well, when it comes to sustainability, the brand is making some progress, however, its overall impact is still deleterious.